vikejs/vike/readme.draft.md

 pages/about.page.jsx        /about
 ```

-Your `*.page.jsx` files don't have to live in a `pages/` directory (`vite-plugin-ssr` considers as root the directory common to all your `*.page.jsx` files).
-You can also define a page's route with a parameterized route string or with a route function.
-(Route functions give you full flexibility and full programmatic power to define your page's route.)
+Route can also be defined with route strings and route functions; route strings enable simple parameterized routing while route functions enable full programmatic flexibility.

 Unlike Next.js/Nuxt, *you* define how your pages are rendered: